w3c/Micropub/implementation-reports/quill.md

 * [ ] Supports removing a value from a property (e.g. removing a specific tag).
 * [ ] Supports removing a property.
 * [x] Recognizes HTTP 200, 201 and 204 as a successful response from the Micropub endpoint.
+** Update support is self-reported.
+Quill only supports editing specific post types, and the test suite requires updates that Quill does not support.

 ## Deletes
 * [ ] Sends deletion requests using `x-www-form-urlencoded` syntax.